 Roadside Placement and Return of Bins on Pickup Day

-- Place bins as close as possible but no further than 2,5 meters from roadside;
+- Place bins as close as possible about 3.5′ from roadside;

 - The front of the bins must face the road/wheels towards your property (see picture below);